 - Fixed-rate secured loan: Repayments and the interest rate charged are fixed for a set period.
 At the end of the agreed fixed-rate term, you’ll be charged the lender’s standard variable rate (SVR), which means your repayments could go up or down.

 - Variable rate secured loan: Your monthly repayments could go up or down according to changes in the Bank of England base rate.

 How much can I borrow with a secured loan?

-With a secured loan you can generally borrow anything from £5,000 up to typically £100,000.
+With a secured loan you could typically borrow anything from £5,000 up to £100,000.
 Some specialist lenders may offer higher amounts.
 You can use Compare the Market to compare secured loans up to £100,000.

-If you need funds for a major expense – for example a new kitchen or bathroom – and you’re sure you can make the repayments, this can be an effective way to raise finance.
-A secured loan could also be an option if you need to consolidate debts from credit cards, overdrafts or unsecured loans with higher interest rates.
+If you need funds for a major expense – for example a new kitchen or bathroom – and you’re sure you can make the repayments, this could be an effective way to raise finance.
+A secured loan might also be an option if you need to consolidate debts from credit cards, overdrafts or unsecured loans with higher interest rates.